dbsystel/DBNetworkStack/README.md

 ## Basic Demo
 Lets say you want to fetch a ``html`` string.

-First you have to create a service, by providing a networkaccess.
+First you have to create a service, by providing a network access.
 You can use NSURLSession out of the box or provide your own custom solution by implementing  ```NetworkAccessProviding```.
 In addition you need to register baseURLs endpoints for request mapping.
-This gives you the flexability to change your endpoints very easily when your envionment changes.
+This gives you the flexibility to change your endpoints very easily when your environment changes.

 ```swift